D. J. Humphries: Kansas City Chiefs

 On November 25, 2024, Humphries signed with the Kansas City Chiefs.
 During the regular season, he started at left tackle in Week 14 against the Los Angeles Chargers and in Week 18 versus the Denver Broncos and in the playoffs played special teams in the divisional round and the AFC Championship Game and was active but did not play in Super Bowl LIX.

 Los Angeles Rams

 On June 12, 2025, Humphries signed with the Los Angeles Rams, originally having a deal in April with the San Francisco 49ers but the deal fell through.
+Humphries did not see action until Week 8 in a 35-7 victory over Jacksonville.
+He played in eight games during the regular season, and started at left tackle in place of Alaric Jackson in a 27-24 loss to Atlanta in Week 17.
+Humphries also played in a backup role in the Rams' 34-31 victory over Carolina in an NFC Wild Card Game.

+Washington Commanders

+On August 26, 2026, Humphries signed a one-year deal with the Washington Commanders.
+He was released on September 11.

 Personal life

 His father, also named D. J. Humphries, played college football and basketball at Presbyterian College, as well as in the Arena Football League.
 He has a son.